nansencenter/DA-tutorials/notebooks/scripts/T6 - Chaos & Lorenz [optional].md

-In addition, it takes care of looping over `initial_states`, computing a solution ("phase space trajectory") for each one, so that we can compute multiple trajectories at once— this is called a Monte-Carlo simulation, or **ensemble forecasting**.
+In addition, it takes care of looping over `initial_states`, computing a solution ("phase space trajectory") for each one, so that we can compute multiple trajectories at once – this is called a Monte-Carlo simulation, or **ensemble forecasting**.
 However, *loops are generally slow in Python*.
 Fortunately, for simple systems,